specious/meetup-cli/README.md

 # Want to help?

 Contributions are welcome.
-Please check the [issues](https://github.com/specious/meetup-cli/issues) and feel welcome to open a pull request.
+Please check the [issues](https://github.com/specious/meetup-cli/issues) and feel free to open a pull request.

 # License